thoughtbot/ios-on-rails/release/ios-on-rails.md

     	return _sharedClient;
 	}

-First, we declare a static variable of type HUMRailsClient.
-Since it's a static variable, _sharedClient will last for the life of the program.
+First, we declare a static variable of type `HUMRailsClient`.
+Since it's a static variable, `_sharedClient` will last for the life of the program.

 Then, we use Grand Central Dispatch to execute a block of code once and only once.
-If you are using XCode and begin typing dispatch_once, you can even use autocomplete to find and insert the entire dispatch_once code snippet. dispatch_once takes a reference to a static variable of type dispatch_once_t and a block of code to execute. dispatch_once_t is a long variable type that indicates whether or not the block of code has been executed already.
-On the first call of dispatch_once, the onceToken is set and the block executed, but on every subsequent call the block is not executed because the onceToken has already been set.
+If you are using Xcode and begin typing `dispatch_once`, you can even use autocomplete to find and insert the entire `dispatch_once` code snippet. `dispatch_once` takes a reference to a static variable of type `dispatch_once_t` and a block of code to execute. `dispatch_once_t` is a long variable type that indicates whether or not the block of code has been executed already.
+On the first call of `dispatch_once`, the `onceToken` is set and the block executed, but on every subsequent call the block is not executed because the onceToken has already been set.

-Inside the block we instantiate a HUMRailsClient and set it as the value of the static variable _sharedClient.
-Once that is done, we simply need to return our singleton _sharedClient.
+Inside the block we instantiate a `HUMRailsClient` and set it as the value of the static variable `_sharedClient`.
+Once that is done, we simply need to return our singleton `_sharedClient`.

 ### Creating a Session for Handling Requests

-iOS7 introduced the `NSURLSession` class, which is an object that handles groups of HTTP requests.
+iOS 7 introduced the `NSURLSession` class, which is an object that handles groups of HTTP requests.
 Each API request we make in a NSURLSession is encapsulated in a `NSURLSessionTask`, which executes the request asynchronously and notifies you of completion by executing a block or by calling a method on its delegate.

-There are three different types of NSURLSessions, including one that allows your app to continue downloading data even if your app is in the background.
+There are three different types of `NSURLSession` objects, including one that allows your app to continue downloading data even if your app is in the background.
 The type of a session is determined by its `sessionConfiguration`, but for simple API requests we only need to use the default session type.

-Declare a session property and a static app secret string above your @implementation inside of `HUMRailsClient.m`.
+Declare a session property and a static app secret string above your `@implementation` inside of `HUMRailsClient.m`.

 	// HUMRailsClient.m